mbenetti/llm_segmentation/output/BIOAMBERINC_04_10_2013-EX-10.34-DEVELOPMENT AGREEMENT (1).md

 addressing ownership and rights to use of any intellectual property developed.
 Further, this Development Agreement shall serve as the framework for the Research License.

-2.6 Technology Transfer.
+2.6 Technology Transfer .
 In the event Milestone 3 is achieved, Cargill will provide up to [***] to assist in a successful transfer of the Modified
 CB1 technology to Bioamber in order to allow subsequent scale-up at the same FTE rate set forth in Section 2.2.
 For clarity, [***] per FTE per year equals US$[***] for this technology transfer).

 Cargill Confidential

                                                  - 4
                                                         - Confidential treatment requested

 -----

-2.7 Scale-Up.
+2.7 Scale - Up .
 Following the successful technology transfer, upon request by Bioamber and subject to Cargill’s availability of appropriate resources, Cargill will enter at its sole discretion into a services agreement with Bioamber to assist in the fermentation scale-up of using
 Modified CB1 obtained under Milestones 2 and 3 for producing succinic acid and salts thereof at a single Bioamber facility or a facility designated by Bioamber.
 Cargill shall invoice Bioamber [***] U.S. Dollars (US$[***]) per man-day provided, not inclusive of taxes or other